By Wendy Stoltz / Last Modified On January 15, 2023

 What we're covering in this post: Ingredients needed for gluten-free cinnamon rolls, how to make gluten-free cinnamon rolls, tips for making gluten-free cinnamon rolls, working with gluten-free flours, dairy-free options for gluten-free cinnamon rolls, and how to make gluten-free cinnamon rolls ahead of time.

-This cinnamon rolls recipe is based off of the same flours I use in my Best Gluten Free Bread Recipe.
-If you're in a pinch for time you might want to make my Gluten Free Cinnamon Roll Cake, Gluten Free Rolls, or Gluten Free Cinnamon Roll Mug Cake.
+This cinnamon rolls recipe is based on the same flours I use in my Best Gluten-Free Bread Recipe.
+If you're in a pinch for time, you might want to make my Gluten-Free Cinnamon Roll Cake, Gluten-Free Rolls, or Gluten-Free Cinnamon Roll Mug Cake.

 For the Dough: